 Bet You Can't Pick Just One

-The game of creating new Hosta probably began with... the first variegated Hosta, but breeders weren't satisfied with simply adding a splash of white.
+The game of creating new Hosta probably began with the first variegated Hosta, but breeders weren't satisfied with simply adding a splash of white.
 They had to control where the white was placed, the actual shade of white and the proportion of white to green.
-Their obsession is our gain and there are any number of exquisite variegated Hosta to brighten a shady area.
+Their obsession is our gain and there are a number of exquisite variegated Hosta to brighten a shady area.

 Then there are the shades of yellow from lime to day-glow gold.
 These tend to lose some of the brilliance in shade, where the white and blue varieties perform best.